everx-labs/DeBot-IS-consortium/CountryInput/README.md

 ## Description

-Allows to input the country code (ISO 3166-1 alpha-2).
+Allows you to input the country code (ISO 3166-1 alpha-2) and customize the list of countries.

 ## Functions